oceanprotocol/pdr-backend/READMEs/dynamic-model-codebase.md

    - Predict up/down
    - Trade.
    - (It logs this all to screen, and to `out*.txt`.)
-- Plot total profit versus time.
+   - Plot total profit versus time, more

-When doing simulations:
-- You can plot more things by uncommenting the `plot*` commands at the bottom of [trade_engine.py](../pdr_backend/predictoor/approach3/trade_engine.py)

 ## Code and predictoor bot